Janusz Gol

-Janusz Gol (born 11 November 1985) is a Polish professional footballer who plays as a central midfielder for I liga club Arka Gdynia.
+Janusz Gol (born 11 November 1985) is a Polish former professional footballer who played as a central midfielder.

-Career

-Club
+Club career

 Having begun his playing career with local side Polonia Świdnica, Gol moved to GKS Bełchatów during the summer transfer window of 2008.
 He extended his contract with GKS to the end of 2010/2011 season a year later in June 2009.

-At the end of his contract he joined Legia Warsaw on a three and a half year contract in February 2011.
+At the end of his contract he joined Legia Warsaw on a three-and-a-half-year contract in February 2011.

-In July 2013, he joined Russian side FC Amkar Perm on a two year contract.
+In July 2013, he joined Russian side FC Amkar Perm on a two-year contract.

 Following not re-signing for Amkar, Gol returned to his homeland to play for KS Cracovia.

 In August 2020, Gol signed a two-year contract with Romanian side Dinamo București.

-International
+International career

-He has been a part of the Poland national football team since 2010.